Our Early Years Curriculum

 Children will have phonics and maths sessions for twenty minutes a day and these short and sharp group activities have proven to work well with our children and help them to retain information in short bursts.
-We follow the jolly phonics and letters and sounds scheme of work following the sequence of sounds and memory words which match our home reading books which get sent home weekly.
+We follow the letters and sounds scheme of work following the sequence of sounds and memory words which match our home reading books which get sent home weekly.
 We also write pre-cursively which helps us to begin to join our letters when we go into Keystage 1.

 At the heart of good EYFS practice is on-going observation and assessment, enabling our staff to plan effectively for each child’s next steps for learning.
 At Waterside Primary this is incorporated in several aspects of our practice:

 -Observation notes- post it notes.